clojurians-warszawa/generative-testing-workshop/scalacheck-workshop/src/main/scala/clojurians/warszawa/scalacheck/statefull/README.md

 5. Fix `Machine.releaseProduct()` and `Machine.chooseProduct()`

+6. So far we have been generating the commands in a somewhat naive way.
+Let's change that. a)

-6. [optional] add property verifying that number of coins in the environment does not change (hint: add "nInsertedCoins: Int" to state)
+7. [optional] add property verifying that number of coins in the environment does not change (hint: add "nInsertedCoins: Int" to state)